sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

     * *role* : This specifies the role associated with the username in the tenant.
 This is a comma separated list of strings.
     The UserTable is keyed on <***user, tenant***>.

+  **Note**: The UserTable will _not_ store users' salted+hashed passwords due to security concerns surrounding access restrictions to the DB; instead, that information will be maintained in `/etc/shadow` as per Linux convention.

 * **PrivilegeTable**

   This table has provides the information about the type of operations that a particular role is authorized to perform.
 The authorization can be performed at the granularity of a feature, feature group, or the entire system.
 The table has the following columns :